Country House (horse): Background

-Country House is a chestnut colt bred in Kentucky by Joseph V. Shields Jr. He was sired by Lookin at Lucky, the winner of the 2010 Preakness Stakes.
+Country House is a chestnut stallion bred in Kentucky by Joseph V. Shields Jr. He was sired by Lookin at Lucky, the winner of the 2010 Preakness Stakes.
 Lookin at Lucky first entered stud as a four-year-old in 2011 and since then has resided at Ashford Stud in Kentucky.
 He is also the sire of Accelerate, the 2018 American Champion Older Dirt Male Horse, Peter Pan Stakes winner Madefromlucky, and 2017 Kentucky Derby runner-up Lookin at Lee.

 Country House's dam Quake Lake, a daughter of War Chant, was an allowance winner who won two of her six races.
 She is a half sister to Prince of Wales Stakes winner Breaking Lucky, who was also sired by Lookin at Lucky and is therefore a close relative of Country House.

 Country House was foaled at Three Chimneys Farm on May 8, 2016.
 Quake Lake died shortly after giving birth to him, and so he was raised by a nurse mare.
 He moved to Lane's End Farm as a weanling to prepare for sale as a yearling.
 Due to his late birth date, he needed more time to develop physically, but was "always a correct, balanced and athletic individual" according to Andy Howard, the assistant yearling manager at Lane's End.
 Country House was entered in the 2017 Keeneland September yearling sale because owner Shields usually sold his yearling colts.
 However, he was withdrawn from the sale and kept.

 Original owner Joseph Shields died in October 2018, shortly after Country House's first race, and Country House's ownership was taken over by Shields' wife, Maury, and his nephew, Guinness McFadden.
 Country House was trained by William I. Mott.